Glossary

 • channeling n., v., adj. (channel, channeled) This word should be easy to understand for anyone even vaguely familiar with the occult.
 Channeling is, essentially, voluntary possession by a spirit.
 It can occur in different degrees, ranging from a strong sense of mental/emotional presence to near-full bodily control.
 I prefer this term to “fronting” when speaking of my soulbonds, but will use the latter if absolutely necessary to make my point clear.

 • chapel perilous n.
 An obscure (but extremely applicable) term in the occult community that references situations where someone isn’t sure if their experiences are really supernatural, or if they’re simply imagining things.
-This phrase has been used by many silly people, but is still quite useful for talking about how one might feel when beginning to contextualize things.
+This phrase has been used by many silly people, but is still quite useful for talking about how I personally felt when beginning to contextualize things.
 Read more on Wikipedia, I guess.

 • clair- combining form. pl. (clairs) From an older French term translated as “clear,” this word denotes (general) abilities to perceive occult phenomena.
 It is almost always combined with another word to describe the sensory experience.
 These include clairvoyance (“second sight,”) clairaudience (similar, but with sounds), and others, encompassing different senses.